harshPsxk/mern-dashboard/Readme.md

 <h1>Dashboard for IoT</h1>
 A comprehensive dashboard solution for visualizing and managing data from IoT devices.

-Getting Started
+<h2>Getting Started</h2>
-These instructions will guide you through setting up your own instance of the project for development and testing purposes.
+These instructions will guide you through setting up your instance of the project for development and testing purposes.

-Prerequisites
+<h3>Prerequisites</h3>
 Before you begin, ensure you have the following installed:

 Node.js